 You only get one chance to pursue compensation.
 Don’t leave it to chance.

-How Long Does It Take to Settle a Rear-End Accident?
+How Long Does It Take to Settle a Rear-End Accident in Richmond?

 One of the most common questions we hear is, how long does it take to settle a rear-end accident?
 The answer depends on several factors: